macaburguera/WeVibeMLops/reports/README.md

 ---

-We used docker as a straightforward way to copy either our complete environment or rather some specific parts that don't need everything (eg the frontend), having the advantage that in the cases that you need to install torch it is self-contained in the base image, so there is no need to even search for your system requirements.
+We used docker as a straightforward way to copy either our complete environment or rather some specific parts that don't need everything (eg the frontend).
 Additionally, and most important, we used those different dockerfiles to deploy our application to gcloud, so that it runs there without even need for installation.
 This way, the application is completely usable without further need to even download things.

-First, we built up our train.dockerfile image, which:
-- copies the repository
-- installs dependencies
-- pulls the preprocessed data from the cloud
-- trains a model (its entrypoint is the train script)
-- pushes the model to wandb, providing detailed logs on that run

 We also have an alternate version, build.dockerfile, which just builds the environment and has no specific entrypoint, it just logs into the Bash terminal.

-Additionally, we developed a dockerfile for the API with the following setup:
+Additionally, we developed a dockerfile for the API, which leaves it running in the port 8000.

-- copy the API code and some essential files from the repo (dvc support)
-- pulls the last version of the model and a mapping csv from tha /data folder that maps each breed's ID to its corresponding name (eg: 49=golden-retriever).
-- leaves the API running in the port 8000 of the machine

 We need to address this port while running this image: